leonardobarilani/warehouse-model-checking/report/sections/01_design.md

    sense to model a system in which the number of pods is lower than or equal to the number of available bots plus the queue capacity: such a system would never be able to fail under any time parameter assignment.
-2. Pods with idle bots underneath cannot be assigned to any bot as a new task.
+2. Pods with idle bots underneath cannot be assigned to any robot as a new task.
-   This implies that no bot can be assigned a task corresponding to the same pod twice in a row.
+   This implies that no robot can be assigned a task corresponding to the same pod twice in a row.
 3. Entry point and human operator are placed on valid cells, that is: human on one of the cells of the highway and entry on any other cell that is not a pod.